Loch Lomond: Boating and watersports

 Loch Lomond is one of Scotland's premier boating and watersports venues, with visitors enjoying activities including kayaking, Canadian canoeing, paddle boarding, wake boarding, water skiing and wake surfing.
 The national park authority has tried to achieve a balance between land-based tourists and loch users, with environmentally sensitive areas subject to a strictly enforced 11 km/h speed limit, but the rest of the loch open to speeds of up to 90 km/h.

 The Maid of the Loch was the last paddle steamer built in Britain.
 Built on the Clyde in 1953, she operated on Loch Lomond for 29 years.
 She is now being restored at Balloch pier by the Loch Lomond Steamship Company, a charitable organisation, supported by West Dunbartonshire Council.
 Cruises also operate from Balloch, Tarbet, Inversnaid, Luss and Rowardennan.

 Loch Lomond Rescue Boat provides 24-hour safety cover on the loch.
 The rescue boat is a volunteer organisation and a registered charity.
 The national park authority also have other boats on the loch such as The Brigadier.
 Police Scotland also operates on the loch using RIBs and jet skis and work in conjunction with the national park authority.

 The loch has served as the venue for the Great Scottish Swim, which is held each year in August.

 Angling

-Fly and coarse fishing on Loch Lomond is regulated by the Loch Lomond Angling Improvement Association (LLAIA), who issue permits to members and visiting anglers.
+Fly and coarse fishing on Loch Lomond is regulated by the Loch Lomond Angling Improvement Association, who issue permits to members and visiting anglers.
 The association employ water bailiffs to monitor the actions of anglers on the loch and ensure angling is carried out in accordance with permit conditions.